-- External operational risk incidents are those operational risk incidents that impact a financial institution other than Credit Suisse. - ERCF RCSA are a systematic and regular business process aimed at reviewing specific inherent operational risks that Business Divisions and Corporate Functions are exposed to, as well as an assessment of the control landscape that is in place to mitigate these risks. - ERCF Stress Testing, Scenarios and Capital Modelling. - Stress Testing is the process where a number of defined economic scenarios are evaluated to determine the impact they would have on the Bank's financial position. - Reverse Stress Testing (RST) is a complementary tool to existing processes that allows the business to assume a known adverse outcome of an identified risk, such as very large operational risk loss, and then deduce the circumstances that could lead to such an outcome. - Scenarios provide a structured approach for the assessment and parameterization of potential risk events. - Top ERCF Risks are defined as most significant residual risks that require direct executive level management oversight to avoid occurrence or prevent re-occurrence of: - Significant losses - Significant regulatory scrutiny, enforcement or legal action - Substantial damage to the Bank's reputation or franchise - Significant unmitigated risk in excess of Risk Appetite - Material operational control breaches - ERCF Issue & Action Management operational risk incidents and breaches of the ERCF Risk Appetite must be managed in accordance with the requirements set forth in the Operational Risk Responses Framework. - ERCF Change Assessments an operational risk assessment must be conducted for Major Change Initiatives with respect to their potential impact on the Bank's operational risk profile. - Operational Risk Reporting to ensure appropriate ownership, prioritization and focus on operational risk issues from assessment through to mitigation, operational risk reports are produced throughout the Bank on a regular basis.
+- ERCF RCSA are a systematic and regular business process aimed at reviewing specific inherent non-financial risks that Business Divisions and Corporate Functions are exposed to, as well as an assessment of the control landscape that is in place to mitigate these risks. - ERCF Stress Testing, Scenarios and Capital Modelling. - Stress Testing is the process where a number of defined economic scenarios are evaluated to determine the impact they would have on the Bank's financial position. - Reverse Stress Testing (RST) is a complementary tool to existing processes that allows the business to assume a known adverse outcome of an identified risk, such as very large operational risk loss, and then deduce the circumstances that could lead to such an outcome. - Scenarios provide a structured approach for the assessment and parameterization of potential risk events. - Capital Modelling refer to Table DF 2: Capital adequacy - Top ERCF Risks are defined as most significant residual risks that require direct executive level management oversight to avoid occurrence or prevent re-occurrence of: - Significant losses - Significant regulatory scrutiny, enforcement or legal action - Substantial damage to the Bank's reputation or franchise - Significant unmitigated risk in excess of Risk Appetite - Material operational control breaches - ERCF Issue & Action Management An issue is a gap or weaknesses in a control or procedure, which requires action(s) to mitigate the risk to an acceptable level and must be managed in accordance with the requirements set forth in the Operational Risk Responses Framework. - ERCF Change Assessments - an non -financial risk assessment must be conducted for Major Change Initiatives with respect to their potential impact on the Bank's operational risk profile. - Non-Financial Risk Reporting to ensure appropriate ownership, prioritization and focus on operational risk issues from assessment through to mitigation, non-financial risk reports are produced throughout the Bank on a regular basis.

 Business Divisions and Corporate Functions have the primary responsibility for implementing the ERCF and proactively identifying, assessing and managing operational risks arising in their areas.
-Operational Risk Management (ORM) is responsible for providing independent oversight of ERCF implementation and the effectiveness of operational risk management for the Bank and CS Finance.
+Non-Financial Risk Management (NFRM) is responsible for providing independent oversight of ERCF implementation and the effectiveness of non-financial risk management for the Bank and CS Finance.